quarkiverse/quarkus-openapi-generator/.github/ISSUE_TEMPLATE/-issue-number---problem-description-.md

 - [ ] Client

 ## Java Version
-Please provide the output of `java --version`.
+Please, provide the output of `java --version`.

 ## Quarkus Version
 Please, specify the version of Quarkus used.